anoma/namada/.github/PULL_REQUEST_TEMPLATE/new_topic.md

 ## Describe your changes

-## Indicate on which other PRs this topic is based on
+## Indicate on which other PRs this topic is based on, if any

 ## Checklist before merging to `draft`
 - [ ] I have checked that the following e2e test are working locally